ZenithMeetsNadir/clock-popup/README.md

 As far as I'm concerned, this will only work on linux for now.
 It *could* possibly work anywhere if you managed to build and link the SDL libraries yourself, since SDL is cross-platform

-- If you have the SDL libs (namely `libSDL3.so` and `libSDL3_ttf.so`) installed system-wide:

-    1) make sure to copy the font from `assets/` to `/usr/share/fonts/TTF/` or point the path in `src/main.zig` to any font you wish to use (optionally, adjust the offsets accordingly, so that the displayed text is properly centered)

-    2) from this directory, run:

-            sudo zig build --release=safe install --prefix /usr/local
+Tool prequisities: `zig`, `make`.

+The SDL libraries also have a list of their dependencies, which you should install via you package manager.
+Arch example:

+    sudo pacman -S alsa-lib cmake hidapi ibus jack libdecor libgl libpulse libusb libx11 libxcursor libxext libxinerama libxkbcommon libxrandr libxrender libxss libxtst mesa ninja pipewire sndio vulkan-driver vulkan-headers wayland wayland-protocols freetype2 harfbuzz libpng

+If you are not sure which dependencies to install, check out SDL wiki on github.

-- Have `make` download, build and install SDLs for you as well as build and install the whole thing:
+Depending on which flavor you would fancy, have `make` download, build and install SDLs for you as well as build and install the whole thing:

-    1) from this directory, just run:
+- from this directory, just run one of the following:

         make

+    or

+        make derg

-Either way, the binary should now be installed in `/usr/local/bin`.
-You might want to add include it in `PATH`, along with `/usr/local/lib` to help dynamic loader find the shared libs.
+Either way, the binary should install in `/usr/local/bin`.
+You might want to add include it in `PATH`.